 The program is designed in accordance with the CAMPEP Standards of Radiation Oncology Residency Education.
-It provides a minimum of two years of structured clinical training that covers all areas of radiation oncology physics.
+It provides a minimum of two years of structured clinical training that covers all areas of radiation oncology physics plus one year in clinical research and development.
 Upon completion of the program, the residents should be eligible to take the American Board of Radiology (ABR) certification examination in Therapeutic Medical Physics.

 Upon entering the program, the residents will participate in a four-week orientation designed to help the residents to get acquainted with the normal department operation, the requirements and expectations of the residency program, hospital policy and procedures on patient care and professional conduct, and safety practice on working with radiation producing equipment among other related topics.
 During this time the resident should develop an overall understanding of the medical physicist's role in the clinic.